mickenx/genode-rockchip/README.md

 A repo for Genode on Rockchip ARM socs.

-Only RK3588 at the moment.
-RK3399 will be added later.
+RK3588 and RK3399 SoCs are supported.
+USB driver is currently in a non working state.